gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 you must use a = fdiv(b, c)

-how to create relocatable modules:
+how to create relocatable plugins:

 currentl yonly esp8266 is supported replace the linker file local.eagle.app.v6.common.ld by the one provided in module dir